cassanof/advisory-query/README.md

 ## GitHub PAT API Key

 You will need to put your PAT key in the `.env` file.
 For this project, you only need the `read:packages` permissions to be turned on.
+It is possible to put more than one api key, such that if you get rate limited, the keys will rotate.
+To do that, use this syntax (including the space in between):
+`GITHUB_API_KEYS="<key1>, <key2>, <key3>"`

 #### Supported ecosystems